apetrovic6/nix-wrapper-modules/README.md

 Eventually I hope to have wrapper modules in nixpkgs, but again, nix-community would be the first step.

-### Short-term Goals
+## Short-term Goals

 Help us add more modules!
-Contributors are what makes projects like these amazing!
+Contributors are what makes projects like these which contain modules for so many programs amazing!

 ---